 I have begun to do more historical research, in an attempt to improve the accuracy and reliability of the information used to calculate the Edo Historical Chess Ratings.
 Secondary sources are extremely variable in quality, so I have tried to note discrepancies in information between the sources I've consulted and I have included references for all the information I've used (on the player and event pages).
-However, it is clear that a significant improvement in accuracy will require going through primary sources (as close to contemporary with the events as possible).
-The web is becoming a valuable source of nineteenth century material, making such research considerably easier than it used to be, and I have access to a few other sources.
+However, it is clear that a significant improvement in accuracy requires going through primary sources (as close to contemporary with the events as possible).
+The web is becoming a valuable source of nineteenth and early twentieth century material, making such research considerably easier than it used to be, and I have access to a few other sources.
 I have begun to go through some of this material but don't know how much time I'll be able to devote to it.
-One way to look at the problem is that, unlike a biographer, who primarily needs to look for material on a single individual, I am trying to do historical research on over 5700 (so far) early chess players.
+One way to look at the problem is that, unlike a biographer, who primarily needs to look for material on a single individual, I am trying to do historical research on over 11000 (so far) early chess players.
 It is probably foolish to think I can do more than scratch the surface, and makes me respect the work of previous chess data collectors, like Gaige and Di Felice, and to forgive them their errors.

-I plan to continue deep coverage of the 19th century mainly from primary sources, but may continue to extend shallow coverage of early 20th century events.
+I plan to continue deep coverage of the 19th century mainly from primary sources, but may continue to extend shallower coverage of early 20th century events.
 I thought previously that 1914 seemed a natural stopping point, because of the decrease in chess activity during WWI.
 Then I extended to 1921, the year of the Lasker-Capablanca match, which makes a nice round century from the de la Bourdonnais-Cochrane-Deschapelles event of 1821, the first major event I have (not counting a few less important and more tentative earlier matches).
-Now, I have 1924 as a goal, the year of the Alekhine-Capablanca world championship match, and now I've gone to 1938, the year of the great AVRO Tournament.
+Then, I extended to 1927, the year of the Alekhine-Capablanca world championship match, and now I've gone to 1938, the year of the great AVRO Tournament.
 The eve of WWII is now in sight.